10xRod/10xRod/README.md

 ### Hi there 👋

 I'm Rod.
-I'm a family human programmer, artist, and small (tiny) businessman.
+A family human, a programmer, an artist, and small (tiny) businessman.

 **Coming Soon**
 Capslock Super Hotkey - powerful keyboard bind script for Windows (Windows power users, you need this)